How-To

 Your NEFT Failed?
 It's Probably a Wrong IFSC Code - Here's How to Fix It

-This article is for informational purposes only and does not constitute financial, legal, or tax advice.
-Consult a qualified professional for your specific situation.
+This article is for informational purposes only and does not constitute professional advice.
+Consult a qualified expert for your specific situation.

 Every time you make an online bank transfer - NEFT, RTGS, or IMPS - you need an IFSC code.
 But what exactly is this 11-character code, and how do you find it?
 This quick guide explains everything.